CHIRAGBCHAVDA/InterviewGuide/README.md

 ---

 ### **1. Technical Coding Question**
 When it comes to coding most of feels like being tricked right 😲.
-Hehe Jokes apart, this section is for questions asked by companies coming for campus placements for which salary ranges around 3 to 6 lacs.
+Hehe Jokes apart, this section is for questions asked by companies coming for campus placements for which salary ranges around 3 - 6 lacs.

 ---